jonnonz1/nz-statute-book/acts/public/2007/education-tertiary-reforms-amendment-act-2007.md

 ### 49 Interpretation
 (1) The definitions of profile and statement of tertiary education priorities in section 2 are repealed.
-(2) Section 2 is amended by inserting the following definitions in their appropriate alphabetical order:.
+(2) Section 2 is amended by inserting the following definitions in their appropriate alphabetical order:
   - **funding approval** means a decision made by the Commission under section 159YA of the Education Act 1989 to fund (in whole or in part) some or all of the activities described in section 10(2) in relation to which funding is sought
   - **plan** means a plan in relation to which funding approval has been given
   - **proposed plan** means a proposed plan in relation to which an organisation is seeking funding for activities in section 10(2) under section 159YA of the Education Act 1989